Baked Teriyaki Salmon

 Teriyaki sauce contains soy sauce which contains gluten from wheat and soybeans.
 Unless you buy gluten-free soy sauce to make your homemade teriyaki sauce it won’t be gluten-free.
 Look for gluten-free teriyaki sauce like this one.

-There are different ways to cook teriyaki salmon.
+We will briefly show you two ways how to cook this teriyaki salmon recipe.
 You can either use the stovetop or the oven.

 • Oven: Bake, grill or roast the salmon in the oven over a greased sheet pan or dish.
 We prefer baking since it allows the salmon to cook through without the risk of overcooking or burning.
-You may hold off on adding the sauce until the salmon is half baked or just add it in along with the salmon like we did to this easy Baked Teriyaki Salmon recipe.
+You may hold off on adding the sauce until the salmon is half-baked or just add it in along with the salmon as we did to this easy-baked teriyaki Salmon recipe.

 What goes well with teriyaki salmon